terra-money/docs/docs/How-to/Manage-a-Terra-validator/Troubleshoot-validator-problems.md

 sudo make install
 ```

-2. Restart the process with `LD_PRELOAD=/usr/local/lib/libjemalloc.so terrad start`.
+2. Restart the process by running `LD_PRELOAD=/usr/local/lib/libjemalloc.so terrad start`.

   If you are using `systemd` or another process manager to launch `terrad`, you might need to configure them.
 The following  sample `systemd` file fixes the problem: